Why Use Data Merge?

 InDesign File Setup

 The InDesign file needs to be built with placeholder content.
 Create all the text and image frames you would usually create to design your business card.
-Use a TypeKit sans serif in your design.
+Use a Adobe Fonts sans serif in your design.

-Create your whole design on a Master Page.
-This will make it that if you need to edit after the fact, you can do your edits on the Master.
+Create your whole design on a Parent Page.
+This will make it that if you need to edit after the fact, you can do your edits on the Parent.
 As you can see, rather than typing in the individual’s info, we’ve entered the column headers in their places.
 This makes it easier to identify things as we work.

 Consider that when the data is swapped, some text may be longer or shorter.
 Your design needs to accomodate longer or shorter text for each data point.